MarlonJMejia/MarlonJMejia.github.io/resume.md

 - **Customer Interaction**: Regularly engage with customers, offering professional and welcoming communication.
 Inform clients about new services and provide general tips to enhance their experience with our department.

-- **Documentation**: Maintain detailed documentation for client servers, in-house servers, and personal methodologies for task execution.
+- **Documentation**: Maintained detail documentation for client servers, in-house servers, and personal methodologies for task execution.
 Ensure clear and thorough internal messages are left to facilitate seamless task handover to colleagues.

 </main>